WestleyK/pi-backlight/README.md

-# Simple shell script for adjusting backlight
+# Simple perl script for adjusting backlight

 Designed and tested for raspberry pi. <br>
  <br>